pecos/tps-venv/ls6/README.md

 ### Issues:
 - I can not build `cudf` and `cuml`.
-- Because of the Giles's GPU course, I could not access a GPU node on ls6 to check the exectution.
+- Because of Giles's GPU course, this was executed only on a single GPU

 ## Configure and build TPS